 - Excessive heat exposure

 - Swelling of arms, legs, or other body parts

-- Swelling may develop quickly or it may progress slowly and worsen over several months
+- May develop quickly or it may progress slowly and worsen over several months

-- The skin in the swollen area feels tight
+- Tightness of the skin in the swollen area

 - Tingling sensation